Measurement-induced purification in large-N hybrid Brownian circuits: Purification dynamics for subsystems

 where in the second line we have used the fact that $S^{(2)}(\overline{A},R) = S^{(2)}(A)$ because the state $\unrho(V)$ is pure.

 This result is consistent with the system forming a quantum error correcting code.
 The physical interpretation of the result \eqref{eq:mutualinfo} is that small parts of the system $\overline{A}$ contain no information about the reference $R$, after some of the system-reference entanglement is destroyed by the measurements.
 To be explicit, consider using the entire remaining system purity to encode information.
 We have $S^{(2)}_{1}$ logical qubits encoded within $N$ qubits and a reference entangled with those $S^{(2)}_1$ logical qubits.
-Eq. \eqref{eq:mutualinfo} states that any subsystem $\overline{A}$ of size less than $1-k_c < 1/2$ has zero Renyi mutual information with the reference $R$.
+Eq. \eqref{eq:mutualinfo} states that any subsystem $\overline{A}$ of size less than $1-k_c < 1/2$ has zero R\'enyi mutual information with the reference $R$.
 If these statements also held for the mutual information $I(\overline{A}: R)$ computed from the von Neumann entropies, then the existence of a recovery channel would be guaranteed which could undo the erasure of the subsystem $\overline{A}$.

-Of course, these statements are only established here for the 2nd Renyi mutual information defined via a certain averaging procedure.
-More work is therefore needed to establish the existence of a recovery map since the mutual information can depend on the Renyi index $n$, and also on the averaging procedure.
+Of course, these statements are only established here for the 2nd R\'enyi mutual information defined via a certain averaging procedure.
+More work is therefore needed to establish the existence of a recovery map since the mutual information can depend on the R\'enyi index $n$, and also on the averaging procedure.
 In order to make the connection to quantum error correction rigorous, we would also in principle need to include $1/N$ corrections and carefully work with approximate recovery maps.
-These are interesting topics to pursue in future work; here we content ourselves with describing the analogous phenomenon at the level of the 2nd Renyi entropy.
+These are interesting topics to pursue in future work; here we content ourselves with describing the analogous phenomenon at the level of the 2nd R\'enyi entropy.